h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - ROC curves should be used when there are roughly equal numbers of observations for each class.
 - Precision-Recall curves should be used when there is a moderate to large class imbalance.
 - Similar to ROC, the AUCPR (Area under the curve of Precision-recall curve) is a measure of model accuracy and higher the better.
-- In both the ROC and Prec-recall curve, DAI will indicate points that are the best thresholds for Accuracy (ACC), F1 or MCC (Matthews correlation coefficient).
+- In both the ROC and Prec-recall curve, Driverless AI will indicate points that are the best thresholds for Accuracy (ACC), F1 or MCC (Matthews correlation coefficient).

 Looking at the  P-R curve results, is this a good model to determine if a customer will default on their home loan?
 Let’s take a look at the values found on the P-R curve.